 People pay homage to deceased top hepatobiliary surgeon Wu Mengchao

+People present flowers to deceased Wu Mengchao, the "Father of Chinese hepatobiliary surgery," at Eastern Hepatobiliary Surgery Hospital in Shanghai, China, May 23, 2021.
+A mourning hall has been set at the hospital where Wu worked.
+(China News Service/Yin Liqin)

+People who come to mourn deceased Wu Mengchao, the "Father of Chinese hepatobiliary surgery," sign their names in the rain at Eastern Hepatobiliary Surgery Hospital in Shanghai, China, May 23, 2021.
+A mourning hall has been set at the hospital where Wu worked.
+(China News Service/Yin Liqin)

-People pay homage to Wu Mengchao, a deceased top hepatobiliary surgeon and academician with the Chinese Academy of Sciences, in Shanghai, east China, May 23, 2021.
-A mourning hall was established at the deceased surgeon's workplace for mourners to pay homage.
-(Xinhua/Wang Xiang)
+People line up in the rain to pay homage to Wu Mengchao, a deceased top hepatobiliary surgeon and academician with the Chinese Academy of Sciences, at Eastern Hepatobiliary Surgery Hospital in Shanghai, China, May 23, 2021.
+A mourning hall has been set at the hospital where Wu worked.
+(China News Service/Yin Liqin)

+Medical workers are in a line to pay homage to Wu Mengchao, a deceased top hepatobiliary surgeon and academician with the Chinese Academy of Sciences, at Eastern Hepatobiliary Surgery Hospital in Shanghai, China, May 23, 2021.
+A mourning hall has been set at the hospital where Wu worked.
+(China News Service/Yin Liqin)

+People present flowers to pay tribute to Wu Mengchao, a deceased top hepatobiliary surgeon and academician with the Chinese Academy of Sciences, at a morning hall in Fuzhou, the capital city of southeast China’s Fujian, May 23, 2021.
+(China News Service/Wang Dongming)

 Photos